modgeosys/fme-desktop-docker/README.md

 you wish.

 This solution will probably work for macOS with an appropriate environment configuration.
-You will need to install **XQuartz**, and set/export your `DISPLAY` environment variable at a minimum.
+At minimum, you will need to install **XQuartz**, and set/export your `DISPLAY` environment variable.
 Feel free to fork this repository if you need to make changes to support other desktop operating environments.
 If you can do so without compromising the integrity of the Linux-hosted desktop